 What Are the Common Causes of High B12 and Its Link to Cancer?

-Understanding why B12 rises in the blood helps determine whether cancer treatment evaluation is necessary.
+Understanding why TPO antibodies rise helps determine whether further cancer treatment evaluation is necessary.

 What Are the Key Differences Between Cancer-Related and Non-Cancer High B12?

-Identifying the underlying cause of high B12 is critical before any cancer treatment decision is made.
+Identifying the true cause of elevated TPO antibodies is critical before any cancer treatment decision is considered.

-- Complex Case Suitability: Persistently high B12 with abnormal PET scan or biopsy findings requires a full oncology workup and multidisciplinary cancer treatment planning.
+• Complex Case Suitability: Patients with high TPO antibodies, multiple nodules, and abnormal PET findings require a full oncology workup and specialist-led cancer treatment planning.

 Why Choose Dr. Sandeep Nayak for Cancer Treatment in Bangalore?